bbglab/oncodrivefml/docs/source/analysis.rst

    .. note::

-      If none of the changes produced by the indel can get a score, the indel is ignored [#obsIgnored]_.
+      If none of the changes produced by the indel has a score, the indel is ignored [#obsIgnored]_.

 Indels with a length higher than 20 nucleotides